 You can find the gross total of all the revenue processed through Sawyer by downloading a Bank Transfers Report from the Financials section of Sawyer.

 This does not include revenue that is not processed through Sawyer such as cash or checks.
-However, an Orders Report will include these orders if they were tracked through Sawyer.
+However, an Orders Report or Transactions Report will include these orders if they were tracked through Sawyer.

 To calculate your total gross, fees, and net for payments processed through Sawyer, download a Bank Transfers report from the Financials section of Sawyer and sum the appropriate columns for the appropriate range of dates.